- Introduction

 Undergraduate Repeat Rule

-• A student who wishes to take advantage of the Undergraduate Repeat Rule policy must complete a Repeat Rule Request Form, which is available from the student's academic advisor in Miami Herbert Business School, Office of Undergraduate Business Education.
-For additional information about the application of the Undergraduate Repeat Rule in Miami Herbert Business School, consult an academic advisor in the Office of Undergraduate Business Education.
+- A student who wishes to take advantage of the Undergraduate Repeat Rule policy must complete a Repeat Rule Request Form, which is available from the student's academic advisor in the Jaffee Center for Undergraduate Business, Merrick 104, Miami Herbert Business School.
+For additional information about the application of the Undergraduate Repeat Rule in Miami Herbert Business School, students should consult their academic advisor.

 Readmission